green-coding-solutions/documentation/content/en/docs/cluster/machine-baseline-checks.md

 toc: false
 ---

 GMT can verify a set of hardware and OS properties before every measurement run.
-All checks are configured under the `machine:` key in `config.yml`.
+Most checks are configured under the `machine:` key in `config.yml`; a few (systemd timers, cron files, kernel watchdogs) need no configuration at all and always run on Linux — see [Unconditional Checks](#unconditional-checks) below.

-Every check is **opt-in**: omitting a key (or setting it to `null` / `False`) silently skips that check.
+Every config-driven check is **opt-in**: omitting a key (leaving it unset / `null`) always skips that check, and is now reported as `INFO` (not `OK`), so a `system_check` run makes it obvious which checks are not yet configured on a given machine.

+For most keys, explicitly setting `false` also just skips the check, same as leaving it unset.
+There are two kinds of exceptions:

+- `cpu_smt` and `cpu_turbo_boost` are plain booleans by nature: `false` asserts the feature is **off**, `true` asserts it is **on**, and only leaving the key unset (`null`) skips the check.
+- `cpu_governor`, `cpu_scaling_driver`, and `docker_registry_url` take a string when you want to match a specific value, but `false` has a special meaning for them — it asserts that the feature must be **absent** altogether (e.g. "no scaling governor is active on any core") rather than skipping the check.

 A failed check emits a `WARN` and, depending on `system_check_threshold`, may abort the run.

+If you don't yet know the right value for a given key, each section below shows the exact command to read it off the current machine.
+There is no single script that detects and writes out all of these `machine:` values at once — they describe the fixed identity/capacity of a specific machine (its RAM size, its RAPL wattage caps, its expected CPU governor, etc.) and are meant to be set once, deliberately, per machine.
+The one place a script *does* auto-prepare values for you is the [Unconditional Checks](#unconditional-checks) below, via the [NOP Linux script →]({{< relref "nop-linux" >}}).

 ## Temperature